Tag Archives: WORD STUDIES

 God Bless You,

 This teaching is dedicated to the Grand-Children.
 I pray I have imparted something simple to you…something innocent and without guile.
-I pray you will always receive the word untangled, so that you never have to start from scratch, relearning the Holy Language of GOD.
+I pray you will always receive the Word untangled, so that you never have to start from scratch, relearning the Holy Language of GOD.

 Stay humble.
 Your humility will keep you connected to GOD.
 Stay in torah. torah, will nurture your soul, everyday.
 May your lives always be a support to one another, separate but one, harmonious and yet, distinctive…